Cecilapp/Cecil/docs/3-Templates.md

 There is two kinds of templates, **_layouts_** and **_others templates_**: _layouts_ are used to render [pages](2-Content.md#pages), and each of them can [include templates](https://twig.symfony.com/doc/templates.html#including-other-templates).

-Files are stored in the `layouts/` directory and must be named according to the following convention:
+Templates files are stored in the `layouts/` directory and must be named according to the following convention:

 ```plaintext
 layouts/(<section>/)<type>|<layout>(.<language>).<format>.twig